-- 6.15 Coton Green Primary School has chosen to have a number of deputy DSLs.
-Details can be found in Appendix One.
-All deputies will be trained to the same standard as the DSL.
-However, whilst the activity of the DSL can be delegated to an appropriately trained deputy, the ultimate lead responsibility will remain with the DSL. - 6.16 During term time, Mr R Osborne and/or his deputy will always be available during school hours.
-Adequate cover will be arranged for any out of hours/out of term activities. - 6.17 The DSL and any deputies will undergo training to provide them with the knowledge and skills to carry out their role.
-This training should be updated every two years.
-In addition to this formal training, other opportunities (DSL networks & courses), should be made available at regular intervals but at least annually.
-Coton Green Primary School will appoint a designated teacher for looked after and previously looked after children who will promote the educational achievement of these children, be appropriately trained, and have the necessary experience to fulfil this role.
-The designated person will also work alongside the Local Authority to support young people who cease to be looked after and become care leavers.
-The DLAT for our school is Richard Osborne. - 6.18 A member of the Executive Team (Director of Education, Strategic Lead or CEO) will be nominated to be responsible for liaising with the Local Authority and other partner agencies in the event of allegations of abuse being made against the headteacher. - 6.19 The CEO will be nominated to be responsible for liaising with the Local Authority and other partner agencies in the event of allegations of abuse being made against a member of the Executive Team. - 6.20 The Chair of the Trust Board will be nominated to be responsible for liaising with the Local Authority and other partner agencies in the event of allegations of abuse being made against the CEO.
+- Have an appropriate senior member of staff from the leadership team who is the nominated Lead Designated Safeguarding Lead (LDSL).
+The LDSL will take lead responsibility for safeguarding and child protection, and this will be explicit in the role-holders job description. - 6.15 Coton Green Primary School may choose to have one or more deputy DSLs (DDSL).
+All deputies will be trained to the same standard as the LDSL.
+However, whilst the activity of the LDSL can be delegated to an appropriately trained deputy, the ultimate lead responsibility will remain with the LDSL. - 6.16 During term time, the LDSL and/or deputy will always be available during school hours.
+Adequate cover will be arranged for any out of hours/out of term activities. - 6.17 A designated teacher (DLACT) for looked after and previously looked after children will appointed who will promote the educational achievement of these children.
+They will be appropriately trained and have the necessary experience to fulfil this role.
+The will also work alongside the Local Authority to support young people who cease to be looked after and become care leavers. - 6.18 A relevant member of the Executive Team (Director of Education, Strategic Lead or CEO) will be nominated to be responsible for liaising with the Local Authority and other partner agencies in the event of allegations of abuse being made against the headteacher. - 6.19 The CEO will be nominated to be responsible for liaising with the Local Authority and other partner agencies in the event of allegations of abuse being made against a member of the Executive Team. - 6.20 The Chair of the Trust Board will be nominated to be responsible for liaising with the Local Authority and other partner agencies in the event of allegations of abuse being made against the CEO, an Advocate or Trustee. - 6.20 The Vice-Chair of the Trust Board will be nominated to be responsible for liaising with the Local Authority and other partner agencies in the event of allegations of abuse being made against the Chair of the Trust Board.

-7. Our role in preventing abuse.
+7. Our role in preventing abuse

-7.1 Coton Green Primary School pays full regard to Keeping Children Safe in Education 2021

-These include arrangements regarding Safer Recruitment.
-At least one member of staff on the interview panel/recruitment process for volunteers will have undertaken the Safer Recruitment Training.
-All recruitment materials will include specific reference to our commitment to safeguarding and promoting the wellbeing of all its pupils.

-- 7.2 Throughout Coton Green Primary School safeguarding issues will be addressed through the curriculum with a focus on British Values including self-esteem, emotional literacy, relationship education, peer on peer abuse, sexual harassment, and sexual abuse. - 7.3 Coton Green Primary School will also focus on online safety as part of our broad and balanced curriculum.
-Further details are to be found in Acceptable use of Technology Policy, including the mobile phone policy.
-This will include reference to

-- the 4 C's (Content, Contact Conduct and Commerce).
+- 7.1 Coton Green Primary School pays full regard to Keeping Children Safe in Education 2022 including Safer Recruitment.
+At least one member of staff on the interview panel/recruitment process for staff and volunteers will have undertaken the Safer Recruitment Training.
+All recruitment materials will include specific reference to our commitment to safeguarding and promoting the wellbeing of all its students. - 7.2 Throughout Coton Green Primary School, safeguarding issues will be addressed through the safeguarding curriculum with a focus on British Values including self-esteem, emotional literacy, relationship education, child on child abuse, sexual harassment, and sexual abuse and RSE.
+Our LDSL's will work closely with Curriculum leaders including the PSHE Lead to ensure the safeguarding curriculum meets the needs of the students - 7.3 We will also focus on online safety as part of our broad and balanced curriculum.
+This includes advice on online challenges and hoaxes, sharing information with parents and carers and where to get help and support.
+Further details are to be found in Acceptable use of Technology Policy, Page | 9 including the mobile phone policy.
+This will include reference to the 4 C's (Content, Contact Conduct and Commerce).
 When children use our school's network to access the internet they are protected from inappropriate content by our filtering and monitoring systems.
-This includes the use of Smoothwall. - 7.4 Relationship and Sex Education has been included in our school curriculum from September 2021.
-Our children will be taught how to recognise when they are at risk and what to do about this. - 7.5 As such the Safeguarding and Child Protection Policy will not be separated from the general ethos of the Partnership, which will ensure all students are treated fairly, feel safe, have a voice, and are listened to.

-Our DSL's will work closely with Curriculum leaders including the PSHE Lead.
+This includes the use of Smoothwall.